ASEAN Agreement on Transboundary Haze Pollution: Shortcomings

 Indonesia, as the primary haze producing party to the problem, was the last ASEAN country to ratify the agreement in 2014, 12 years after it was first signed in 2002.
 Concerns remain over the ability of the Indonesian government to monitor and effect changes to the problem.

-The treaty failed to prevent the annual return of the haze between 2004 and 2010, and again in 2013, 2014 and 2015.
-Recently Indonesia has been placed as the world's third largest greenhouse gas emitter with 75% of its emissions stemming from deforestation.
+The treaty did not prevent the annual return of the haze between 2004 and 2010, and again in 2013, 2014 and 2015.
+Recently Indonesia has ranked among the world's largest greenhouse gas emitters, with an estimated 75% of its emissions stemming from deforestation.

 Key debates in literature and policy community

 The 'haze treaty' is accused of being vague and lacking enforcement mechanisms or strong instruments for dispute-resolution.
-However, ASEAN has clearly tried to depart from its institutional culture in attempt to achieve deeper co-operation on this issue.
+However, ASEAN has made attempts to depart from its institutional culture in attempt to achieve deeper co-operation on this issue.
 This is evident in that this is a legally binding treaty, something ASEAN has vehemently opposed in the past.

 The treaty is ill-served by the ASEAN style of regional engagement which adamantly protects national sovereignty.
 The result is that states are compelled to act in their own self-interest rather than regional interests.
 Additionally, the close relationships between key economic actors and political elites have meant maintenance of the status quo.

-In 2014, Singapore enacted the Transboundary Haze Pollution Act to penalize emissions that cause harm across national boundaries.
+In 2014, Singapore enacted the Transboundary Haze Pollution Act to penalise emissions that cause harm across national boundaries.